domoinc/kube-valet/README.md

-It does this by utilizing [CustomResourceDefinitions](https://kubernetes.io/docs/concepts/api-extension/custom-resources/#customresourcedefinitions) to define its behavior and an [Initializer](https://kubernetes.io/docs/admin/extensible-admission-controllers/#initializers) to modify pods as they after they are created but before they are scheduled.
+It does this by utilizing [CustomResourceDefinitions](https://kubernetes.io/docs/concepts/api-extension/custom-resources/#customresourcedefinitions) to define its behavior and an [Initializer](https://kubernetes.io/docs/admin/extensible-admission-controllers/#initializers) to modify pods after they are created but before they are scheduled.

 Kube-valet is currently in an **alpha** state.